LozinskiyIlya/sql-parser/README.md

 If you're using a `main` method and pasting a query, make sure to paste it with the `;` at the end to avoid any weird parsing issues as some terminal might lag on pasting.
-The full functionality is thoroughly demonstrated through the provided tests
+The full functionality is thoroughly demonstrated through the provided test suite of 180+ tests.